rust-lang/moderation-team/moderation-team-charter.md

 * The [unofficial rust-lang community discord].
 * Other platforms outside of the official venues.

-# Team Processes

-The Moderation team uses a role based system to assign specific responsibilities to individual members.
-The following roles exist on the team:

-### Team Lead

-* Defined in the [team lead role description document].
-* The Team Lead role has a 1 year term limit and is decided upon by the team by consent.
-* The same person may fill the role for multiple consecutive terms if the team feels they are still the best person for the position.

 ### Council Representative

 * Defined in the [council representative role description document].

-### Secretary

-* Responsible for
-  * Taking notes in team meetings.
-    * If the secretary is not available for a meeting, any participant in the meeting may volunteer to take notes.
-  * Management of team documentation and policy.
-  * Tracking terms and timelines for policy items and bringing those items to the team for discussion as needed.

-### Facilitator

-* Ensures team meetings stay on track and that all meetings have an agenda.

-The Facilitator and Secretary roles have no term limits and can be rotated between team members as necessary.

 ## Contact Point

 In general if you wish to contact the Moderation team you should email [mods@rust-lang.org].

-The point of contact for the state of the team is: the team lead specified on [https://github.com/rust-lang/team].
-They are the authoritative ‘switchboard’ for meta information about the team, and are the primary owner of this charter.

 ## Team Membership